Chuck Faucette

 Charles Faucette, Jr. (born October 7, 1963) is an American former professional football linebacker and former St. Louis Rams strength and conditioning coach.
 He played two seasons for the San Diego Chargers, appearing in ten games.
-He is currently a teacher at Ida S. Baker High School in Cape Coral, Florida.
+He worked as teacher at Ida S. Baker High School in Cape Coral, Florida and later left.

 Early life

 Raised in Willingboro Township, New Jersey, Faucette played both baseball and football at Willingboro High School.

 Toronto Blue Jays

 Faucette was originally drafted in the 12th round (290th pick) out of high school to play baseball for the Toronto Blue Jays.
 In 1981, at 17, he played outfield for their rookie-league team in Bradenton, Florida.
 In 1982, he played in Florence, South Carolina and Medicine Hat, Alberta before going to play college football for the University of Maryland.
 In two seasons in the Jays' farm system, Faucette batted .151 with four home runs and sixteen runs batted in.